DistributedSystemsGroup/zoe/README.md

 Use the scripts in the [zoe-docker-images](https://github.com/DistributedSystemsGroup/zoe-docker-images) repository to create and populate a private registry with Spark images.
 The images are quite standard and can be used also without Zoe, for examples on how to do that, see the `scripts/start_cluster.sh` script.

+### Redis

+Redis is used for storing Spark applications and logs, in zip archives.
+It is not the best use of redis, but it provides a very simple to use interface.
+We are looking for a different solution and this requirement will likely disappear soon.

 ### Apache configuration